 LCER supporters: mps & MEPs

-More and more Labour MPs are supporting voting reform.
+More and more Labour MPs are supporting proportional representation.
 Here's what some of them say on the issue:

 Clive Lewis MP

 "I believe in Proportional Representation.
 We have a first past the post system.
 It is an ugly political system.
 It is an immature political system from the 19th century.